verified-eu/libvf/README.md

 ```

-Getting the JWT and namespace from the URL parameters\
+Getting the JWT and namespace from the URL parameters<br>
 <small>Looks for the url parameters `verified_token` or `access_token` for the jwt, and `c` or `namespace` for the namespace.
 If not found, an error will be thrown.</small>
 ```javascript
 libvf.auth.useTokenFromUrl()